 Cassie’s interest in sustainable tourism evolved after attending her first year at Long Island University – Global College in Costa Rica.
 Traveling into the rain forest, visiting indigenous cultures and studying socio-economic and political affairs at the university peaked her interest on how to combine the experience of exquisite natural environments while benefiting the economies of local cultures.

 She furthered her ecological knowledge at Green Mountain College in Vermont and also studied tourism.
 At the age of 19 she decided to “plunge” into the world of eco tourism by physically travelling to and working at various hotels around the world.
-At 24 years old, Cassie had traveled 23 countries primarily on her own with little money to spare.
+At 24 years old, Cassie had traveled to over 24 countries primarily on her own with little money to spare.
 She had worked her way through her travels by sweeping floors, serving tables and planting seeds.